Up to 50% off sofas & mattresses — limited‑time deals.

 Watch-outs:

-• On very heavy pieces, thin grippers can compress and “squirm.”
-Choose thicker designs or move up to cups.
+• On very heavy pieces, thin grippers can compress and squirm.
+Move up to a thicker design or a cup.

-• If your floor finish is unknown or delicate, test one pad under a rear leg for a week before fully committing.
+• If the floor finish is unknown or delicate, test one pad under a rear leg first.

 Pros:

-• Many have a grippy underside for hard floors
+• Many styles have a grippy underside for hard floors

 • Easy to replace or reposition

-Practical tip: cups are especially effective when kids or pets create repeated side loads; they resist both sliding and gradual creeping better than tiny stick-on pads.
+Practical tip: cups are especially useful when kids, pets, or everyday family use keep nudging the sofa sideways; they usually resist gradual creeping better than tiny stick-on pads.

 Felt glides

-Use when: you intentionally want the sofa to move easily (for vacuuming, re-centering, or frequent rearranging).
+Use when: you want easier movement for vacuuming, re-centering, or frequent rearranging.

 Pros:

-Use when: stick-on pads keep falling off, or the sofa is used heavily.
+Use when: adhesive pads keep falling off, or the sofa sees heavy daily use.

 Pros:

-This is often the “commercial-grade” approach in high-traffic environments: attachment method matters as much as pad material.
+This is often the more durable approach in busy spaces, because the attachment method matters almost as much as the pad material.

 Make Pads Stay Attached: Installation That Actually Holds